WallarooLabs/wally/book/getting-started/choosing-an-installation-option.md

 # Choosing an Installation Option for Wallaroo

-For MacOS and Windows users, we provide two different ways for you to install Wallaroo:
+For 64-bit MacOS and Windows users, we provide two different ways for you to install Wallaroo:
 - [Wallaroo in Docker](/book/getting-started/docker-setup.md)
 - [Wallaroo in Vagrant](/book/getting-started-vagrant-setup.md)

 If you are unsure about which solution is right for you, a breakdown of each is provided below.
+(NOTE: Wallaroo does not support 32-bit platforms.)

-For Linux users, we provide three different ways for you to install Wallaroo:
+For 64-bit Linux users, we provide three different ways for you to install Wallaroo:
 - [Wallaroo in Docker](/book/getting-started/docker-setup.md)
 - [Wallaroo in Vagrant](/book/getting-started-vagrant-setup.md)
 - [Installing from Source](/book/getting-started/linux-setup.md)